 Rhenus Logistics Team - green tube

 Employees at Rhenus Logistics presented their so-called green warehousing solutions as no "one-fits-all" is available for the globally-operating company's 65 warehouses in Europe.
-The international team devised a competition to reduce CO2 reduction playfully.
+The international team devised a competition to reduce CO2 playfully.
 A warehouse sustainability dashboard shows options and progress.
 Complementary teamwork medals ensure that clever ideas are heeded, shared, discussed and developed throughout Rhenus to achieve real, transformative power.

 Logistics Team - going green together

 Not every company is keen on sharing data with rivals and will do their utmost to preserve their own competitive edge.
 However, reliable data is essential for developing intelligent means of reducing CO2 emissions.
 To come up with a successful strategy for tracking CO2 emissions in complex logistics supply chains, Team Logistics consisting of the Digital Hub Logistics Hamburg, Volkswagen Group Logistics, Shell and Tchibo rely on a non-profit organisation as mediator.
 CO2 analysis, data preparation, consulting and certification are handled by an independent, neutral institution committed to climate protection that enjoys the trust of the stakeholders involved.